-The principal place of business of the Company was located at Lot 8, Jalan Satu, Kawasan Perusahaan Balakong, Cheras Jaya, 43200 Selangor Darul Ehsan.
-With effect from 1 January 2019, the Company's principal place of business has been relocated to 12th Floor, Menara Cosway, Plaza Berjaya, Jalan Imbi, 55100 Kuala Lumpur, Wilayah Persekutuan.
+The principal place of business of the Company was located at 12th Floor, Menara Cosway, Plaza Berjaya, Jalan Imbi, 55100 Kuala Lumpur, Wilayah Persekutuan.

 The registered office of the Company is located at Suite 11.1A, Level 11, Menara Weld, 76 Jalan Raja Chulan, 50200 Kuala Lumpur, Wilayah Persekutuan.